 Matt Dryfhout, President & Founder of BAKblade

-Even when using Amazon’s Inventory Placement Service, certain items may still need to go to a different receiving center or fulfillment center.
+Even when using Amazon’s Inventory Placement Service, certain items may still need to go to a different receiving centre or fulfilment centre.
 This includes apparel, jewelry, shoes, media, oversized items, and hazardous materials.

-Inventory tracked with a manufacturer barcode and items that require Amazon prep or Amazon labeling will also need to go to a different location.
+Inventory tracked with a manufacturer barcode and items that require Amazon prep or Amazon labelling will also need to go to a different location.

-Under the Distributed Inventory Placement Program, your entire inventory gets assigned to different fulfillment centers from the start.
-There are no exceptions, since each type of inventory is automatically assigned to the appropriate fulfillment center.
+Under the Distributed Inventory Placement Program, your entire inventory gets assigned to different fulfilment centres from the start.
+There are no exceptions, since each type of inventory is automatically assigned to the appropriate fulfilment centre.

 Is Amazon Inventory Placement Service right for you?